At a glance: Learn about self-reporting networks (SRNs)—attribution, deep linking, iOS implications, and FAQ.

 - A decrease in the number of event postbacks sent to SRNs

 - Discrepancies in the number of event postbacks between SRNs and AppsFlyer—who log all events.

-- AppsFlyer doesn't send postbacks for installs, app opens, or in-app events if there's no IDFA (except for this scenario in Google ads).
+- If there's no IDFA, postbacks for installs, app opens, or in-app events aren't sent to SRNs (except for this scenario in Google ads).
 However, some advanced SRNs get aggregated postbacks also when there's no IDFA.

 - Click ad networks are not affected, as they use their own transaction IDs, and not device IDs, to self-attribute event postback information.

 Retargeting clicks from non-SRNs are easily identifiable by the existence of the

 With SRNs, there is no similar indication.
 Instead, to enable attributing re-engagements from SRNs, AppsFlyer uses another logic: